usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

     * Optional if building on MacOS or Linux and not planning on deploying the system in Docker
 * Kubectl: https://kubernetes.io/docs/tasks/tools/install-kubectl/ (If deploying)
 * Helm: https://docs.helm.sh/using_helm/ (If deploying)
-* Minikube: https://kubernetes.io/docs/setup/minikube/ (If deploying locally)
+* Minikube: https://kubernetes.io/docs/setup/minikube/ (If deploying locally on linux)

 ---